Home > Product > Panasonic Solar Panels

 Types of solar panel

-Generally speaking, monocrystalline panels are more efficient, last longer and look sleeker in design.
+Solar panels price generally speaking, monocrystalline panels are more efficient, last longer and look sleeker in design.
 The recent upgrade on these are the mono-PERC panels offered by Panasonic.
 However, as you might expect, these benefits come with a higher price tag than their counterparts.
 Most professionals will recommend that you opt for monocrystalline, but mono-PERC could still be an effective option if you’d rather keep costs to a minimum.

 In terms of aesthetics, monocrystalline panels tend to be black in colour (which many homeowners find a more attractive option) and polycrystalline are blue.
 You can opt for photovoltaic panels which are attached to frames and sit slightly above the roof, while others can be integrated with your tiles so they blend in more seamlessly.